flutter/packages/packages/google_sign_in/google_sign_in_web/README.md

 * **Since 0.12** The plugin provides an `idToken` (JWT-encoded info) when the user successfully completes an authentication flow:
   * In the plugin: `signInSilently` and through the web-only `renderButton` widget.
-* The plugin `signIn` method uses the Oauth "Implicit Flow" to Authorize the requested `scopes`.
+* The plugin `signIn` method uses the OAuth "Implicit Flow" to Authorize the requested `scopes`.
   * This method only provides an `accessToken`, and not an `idToken`, so if your app needs an `idToken`, this method **should be avoided on the web**.
 * The GIS SDK no longer handles sign-in state and user sessions, it only provides